oneapi-src/oneAPI-samples/DirectProgramming/DPC++/MapReduce/MonteCarloPi/README.md

     ```
     make clean
     ```

 ### On a Windows* System Using Visual Studio* Version 2017 or Newer
-* Build the program using VS2017 or VS2019
+- Build the program using VS2017 or VS2019
-      Right-click on the solution file and open using either VS2017 or VS2019 IDE.
+    - Right-click on the solution file and open using either VS2017 or VS2019 IDE.
-      Right-click on the project in Solution Explorer and select Rebuild.
+    - Right-click on the project in Solution Explorer and select Rebuild.
-      From the top menu, select Debug -> Start without Debugging.
+    - From the top menu, select Debug -> Start without Debugging.

-* Build the program using MSBuild
+- Build the program using MSBuild
-      Open "Intel oneAPI command prompt for Microsoft Visual Studio 2019" or "Intel oneAPI command prompt for Microsoft Visual Studio 2017"
+     - Open "x64 Native Tools Command Prompt for VS2017" or "x64 Native Tools Command Prompt for VS2019"
-      Run - MSBuild MonteCarloPi.sln /t:Rebuild /p:Configuration="Release"
+     - Run - MSBuild Hello_World_GPU.sln /t:Rebuild /p:Configuration="Release"

 ## Running the Sample